papersix/miner/README.md

 Users include all age groups that share an interest in solving visual puzzles.

-As a user i expect to be able to see images,
+As a user I expect to be able to see images, solve puzzles, and have fun in a light-hearted  gaming experience.

-As a
+User will expect to see a point score and winner declared

+Notes: "A readme.md file with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc."

+*************

+Simple HTML5 Game uses jquery, some css, and javascript

+Special Thanks to Giulia Alfonsi <electric.g@gmail.com> for providing the stopwatch timer JS (stopwatch.js) James & Matt of WDI Purple-Rain for some troubleshooting!

+*********
+Unresolved Issues:

+-fine-tuning of point score system
+-not repeating the random images as they are served up

+Walkthrough:

 Players are greeted with a screen showing the iconic IBM rebus by Designer Paul Rand.